bertigert/DeezMod/plugins/README.md

 ### Blacklist Song
 Allows you to blacklist songs/artists from playing.
 Port of [this](https://github.com/bertigert/Deezer-Blacklist-Songs) userscript.

+### Disable Live Connection
+Disable live connection to Deezer which is used to sync things like the current playing track across devices.
+This for example, allows you to play on multiple devices simultaneously.
+Runs completely in the background, no UI.
+Port of [this](https://github.com/bertigert/Deezer-Disable-Live-Connection/) userscript.

 ### Disable Sentry
 Disables the sending of telementry to Sentry.io.